Multimodal Vs. Intermodal Shipping: What’s The Difference?

 This is where a single contract is used for the transportation of cargo.
 As the name suggests, multimodal transport uses two different transport modes like sea and rail together, for example.
 Despite this, the carrier is legally liable for the carriage.

 In practice, the carrier usually does not possess all the transport modes.
 Sub-carriers (actual carriers) are often responsible for performing carriage.
-A Multimodal Transport Operator (MTO) is the carrier in charge of the entire carriage.
+A Multimodal Transport Operator (MTO) is the carrier of the entire carriage.